Talk to sales Contact Login English

 • Fixed Costs: Fixed costs remain constant regardless of the volume of coffee sold.
 Examples include rent, equipment depreciation, and insurance premiums.
 These costs contribute to the base price you need to cover before generating a profit from each cup of coffee.

 • Variable costs: Variable costs vary with the level of coffee production.
 Examples include coffee beans, milk, and disposable cups.
-Monitoring and managing variable costs are crucial to maintaining profit margins.
+Monitoring and managing variable costs are crucial to maintaining coffee shop profit margins.

 • Necessary profit margin: To ensure the sustainability and growth of your coffee business, you need to set a profit margin that covers both fixed and variable costs while allowing for future investments and expansion.